 In this paper, we improve the bounds for the maximum $\chi_p(G)$ for graphs $G$ in several important sparse classes of graphs.
-Most importantly, we reduce the upper bound on the number of colors needed for a $p$-centered coloring of planar graphs from $\Oh(p^{19})$ to $\Oh(p^3\log p)$ and we show how to color graphs of bounded degree with $\Oh(p)$ colors while it was believed that there is an exponential lower bound for this class.
+Most importantly, we reduce the upper bound on the number of colors needed for a $p$-centered coloring of planar graphs from $\Oh(p^{19})$ to $\Oh(p^3\log p)$ and we show how to color graphs of bounded degree with $\Oh(p)$ colors; it was previously believed that there was an exponential lower bound for this latter class.
 All our bounds are supported with polynomial time algorithms computing the coloring.

 We proceed with a presentation of our results.